The big question for you is which should you choose for your app? The choice is difficult.

 React is simpler with virtual DOM and single-direction data flow.

 Is Angular or React more popular?

 However, popularity is not relevant when choosing one technology over the other.
-Fit the technology to the app requirements.
+Choosing either React or Angular should be based on their fit to the particular app requirements.
 Both have large, vibrant development communities.
 Both React and Angular are supported by large corporations, so they can be used for long-term projects.